 Dr Lynette Riley is a Wiradjuri and Gamilaroi woman from Dubbo and Moree with a long career as an educator.
 Lyn is currently a Senior Lecturer in the Sydney School of Education and Social Work at the University of Sydney.
 Her doctoral research looked at conditions of academic success for Aboriginal students.
 Lyn has experience as a teacher and in Aboriginal education and administration within primary schools, high schools, TAFE, state offices and universities.
 Lyn is also a member of the National NAIDOC Committee.

-Lucy Haslam has been a leading advocate for patient access to medical cannabis since witnessing the relief her son Dan had from using cannabis when he was terminally ill.
-Lucy has been at the forefront of a movement to make medical cannabis more accessible in Australia.
+Lucy Haslam has been a leading advocate for patient access to medical cannabis since witnessing the relief her son Dan got from using cannabis when he was terminally ill.
+Lucy has been at the forefront of a movement to introduce medical cannabis in Australia and continues her work due to inadequacies of the current system.

-More about developments in cannabinoid science following a previous discussion about medical cannabis.
-Professor of Psychopharmacology Iain McGregor is Academic Director of the Lambert Initiative for Cannabinoid Therapeutics at the University of Sydney.
-Iain explains the human endocannabinoid system and potential medical uses of various components of cannabis, and comments on Australia’s regulatory approach to medical cannabis.
+More about developments in cannabinoid science as a follow on from a previous discussion about medical cannabis.
+Professor Iain McGregor is Academic Director of the Lambert Initiative for Cannabinoid Therapeutics which is part of the Brain and Mind Centre at the University of Sydney.
+As well as explaining the human endocannabinoid system and the potential medicinal uses of various components of cannabis plants, Iain comments on the current regulatory approach to medical cannabis in Australia.

 Broken Hill is a mining town in outback Australia.
 The red dusty landscape of its surrounding regions has been a backdrop for numerous films including Mad Max 2 and Priscilla Queen of the Desert.
 It is the only heritage listed city in Australia and a place with a thriving arts scene.
 Locals Andrea Roberts and Bonnie Fitzpatrick share their knowledge of Broken Hill's history and culture and memories of growing up there.

-Professor Naguib Kanawati is Director of the Australian Centre for Egyptology at Macquarie University.
+Professor Naguib Kanawati is Director of the Australian Centre for Egyptology.
 He explains his fascination with the Old Kingdom and why he considers that researchers should have hands-on experience of archaeological digs.
 Professor Kanawati has an inspirational personal story of pursuing what he loves doing.